jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 Training a network requires:

 - A _training set_.
 This is a set of mappings from input values to the output values we want to get back when they are passed in to the network.
 The training set should be representative of the mappings from inputs to outputs that you want the network to reproduce.
-- A _measure of success_.
+- An _error function_.
 We need to know how well the network did in producing the correct output given some input from our training set.
 For this, we use an error function.
 A good example is <katex>error = \sum\frac{1}{2}(expected - actual)^2</katex>, where we sum the squared difference between each _actual_ output value and the output value we _expected_.
 The <katex>\frac{1}{2}</katex> makes no difference other than making the differential of the error function neater, which will come in handy.
 - A means to work out how to update each weight in the network in order to reduce this error.
 This is where _back propagation_ comes in.

+There are two aspects to training a network.
+Firstly, we want to figure out we would need to update each weight in order to try and reduce the total error of the network given some training sample.
+The dominant technique here is _back propagation_.
+Secondly, we want to decide how to use this method to actually apply our proposed updates.
+I'll talk about each step in order.

 ## Back Propagation

-Training is achieved using a method called _back propagation_.
+Finding out how to change each weight in the network to reduce the total error is achieved using a method called _back propagation_.
 Given some training sample - a single mapping from inputs to outputs - we want to work out how to adjust each of the weights in the network in order to minimise the error between the expected outputs and the actual ones produced by the network on seeing these inputs.
-We then repeat this process for lots of different training samples in order to try and reduce all of the errors between inputs and outputs.
-This is a somewhat competitive process - each training sample is trying to reduce the network error for itself without regard for any of the other samples.
-Thus, we want to very gradually nudge the network towards each sample in the hopes that it will end up able to represent all samples well, at which point we consider it _trained_.

 The key intuition for me here is that this mapping from input values to some total error is simply one big function.
 To illustrate this, here is a function based on the network illustrated above that goes all the way from our two initial inputs to our error value, broken down into parts using variables to be more readable: